coin-or/Osi/README.md

 ### Using `coinbrew`

-To build CoinUtils from source, obtain the `coinbrew` script, do
+To build Osi from source, obtain the `coinbrew` script, do
 ```
 wget https://raw.githubusercontent.com/coin-or/coinbrew/master/coinbrew
 chmod u+x coinbrew
-./coinbrew fetch Osi@master
+./coinbrew fetch Osi@gh-actions
 ./coinbrew build Osi
 ```
 For more detailed instructions on coinbrew, see https://coin-or.github.io/coinbrew.